Jianwen0451/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Archiving data files `archive`

+AddressBook data will be archived as a JSON file`
+[JAR file location]/archived/archivedaddressbook.json`.

+Format: `archive`

+All the entries in the current address book will be cleared.

+### Setting the storage file path `filepath`
+Change the current address book to another one

+Format: `filepath pa/Path to a json file`

+Example: `filepath pa/data/myaddressbook.json`

+The GUI will show the new address book once this command is used.
+An empty address book will be shown on GUI if the path does not lead to an existing address book file.

+### Setting the archive file path `archivepath`
+Change the archive path of the address book to another one

+Format: `archivepath pa/Path to a json file`

+Example: `archivepath pa/archived/myaddressbook.json`

 ### Clearing all entries : `clear`

 Clears all entries from the address book.